Spectral theorems for positive algebra homomorphisms: Introduction and overview

-In this paper, we show the existence of a (unique regular) spectral measure $\npm$ for a positive algebra homomorphism $\posmap:\contcts\to\oa$ from the real-valued compactly supported continuous functions on a locally compact Hausdorff space into a partially ordered algebra $\oa$.
-Here $\oa$ satisfies reasonably mild conditions that we show to be satisfied in a number of cases of practical interest.
-The measure $\npm$ takes it values in the positive idempotents of $\oa$ and is $\sigma$-additive in an ordered sense.
-The fact that it generates $\posmap$ is expressed by the validity of
+In the present paper, we take a different, direct, approach.
+Suppose that $\posmap\colon \contcts\to\oa$ is a positive algebra homomorphism from the real-valued compactly supported continuous functions on a locally compact Hausdorff space into a partially ordered algebra $\oa$.
+When $\oa$ satisfies reasonably mild conditions, which are satisfied in a number of cases of practical interest, we show that there exists a unique regular spectral measure $\npm$ on the Borel $\sigma$-algebra of $\ts$, taking its values in the positive idempotents in $\oa$ and $\sigma$-additive in an ordered sense, such that

 for $f\in\contcts$.
-The integral in \cref{3_eq:intro_measure_4} is now not a symbolic notation as in \cref{3_eq:intro_measure_3}, but it is an `actual' integral that can be defined for measures taking values in (suitable) partially ordered vector spaces.
-This order integral, which is a generalisation of the Lebesgue integral, is studied in detail in \cite{de_jeu_jiang:2021a}.
-It goes back to J.M.\ White.
+The integral in \cref{3_eq:intro_measure_4} is now not a symbolic notation as in \cref{3_eq:intro_measure_3}, but it is an actual integral that can be defined for measures taking values in (suitable) partially ordered vector spaces.
+This order integral, which is a generalisation of the Lebesgue integral, is studied in detail in \cite{de_jeu_jiang:2022a}.
+It goes back to J.D.M.\ Wright.